stephanfowler/ssg-hook/README.md

 ## Post-commit publisher for Static Site Generators

-Listen for webhook posts from GitHub, generate a static website, move it to S3.
+Listen for post-commit HTTP requests from a Git repository, pull down that repository, generate a static website from it, sync it up to S3.

 ### Installation